camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/create-a-model.md

 Usually you want to add a process to your model.
 This follows the same 3 steps as the creation of the BPMN definitions element:

-1. create a new instance of the BPMN element
+1. Create a new instance of the BPMN element
-2. set attributes and  child elements of the element instance
+2. Set attributes and child elements of the element instance
-3. add the newly created element instance to the corresponding parent element
+3. Add the newly created element instance to the corresponding parent element

 ```java
 Process process = modelInstance.newInstance(Process.class);